-Our Guided Walking Tour (described below) is one of the best ways to see the village and get an understanding of the Historic Rugby story.
+Our Guided Walking Tour IS FREE DURING THE MONTH OF SEPTEMBER 2021.
+It is one of the best ways to see the village and get an understanding of the Historic Rugby story.
 It starts with an award-winning film in the Rebecca Johnson Theatre, then covers four of the most famous buildings in the village.
 Tour days are Thursdays through Sundays.
-Fees are: $7 adults, $6 seniors (age 60 or above), $4 students K-12, and preschoolers free.
-(REGULAR TOURS RESUME MARCH 20, 2021.
-FOR GROUP TOUR INFORMATION, PLEASE CALL 423-628-2441)
+Normal fees are: $7 adults, $6 seniors (age 60 or above), $4 students K-12, and preschoolers free.
+(FOR GROUP TOUR INFORMATION, PLEASE CALL 423-628-2441)

 Guided Walking Tour

 The Rugby Visitor Centre & Theatre is the daily starting point for viewing the national award winning Rugby history film, The Power of a Dream, and for guided walking tours of some of the key historic buildings and exhibits at Historic Rugby.
 You’ll also view the 32-foot 1880s Rugby mural before starting your one-block walking tour with an informative guide.
 You’ll visit the 1882 Thomas Hughes Free Public Library, the founder’s home 1884 Kingstone Lisle, 1887 Christ Church Episcopal and the 1907 Schoolhouse with exhibits featuring Rugby images through the years.

 This library is virtually unchanged since it opened in 1882.
 Its diverse, 7000-volume collection was donated primarily by American publishers in honor of Hughes and represents the entire spectrum of reading tastes of the late Victorian period. .